 We know that dogs can get super excited about meal time and basically inhale their food within minutes.
 This can lead to throwing up right after eating.
 There is only so much space in a dog's stomach.

 Some people use special bowls designed to slow down puppers.
-Outward Hound make a lot of super cool slow feeder bowls in bright colors that look kind of like round mazes.
+Outward Hound make slow feeder bowls in bright colors that look kind of like round mazes.
 They are specifically designed to slow down your dog while she eats and they are pretty groovy looking.

 3. Eating Non-Food Items

 This odd eating habit is commonly known as Pica and is more common than you might think, especially for puppies.
 One of the more common forms of Pica is Coprophagy, or eating poop.
 This is that annoying habit when your doggo knicks the poop out of the litter box or tries to eat a tasty poop treat on a walk.
 Not only is this a weird and gross habit, it also can cause problems for your doggo.
 For starters, it can cause them to... you guessed it... throw up.
 It can also cause a loss of appetite, drooling, lethargy and problems pooping.